-- Project Phase I shall be evaluated internally by PRC for 50 Marks. - A student shall undertake project phase I during the VII semester. - A student shall report to the guide/external supervisor and work under his supervision at least 2 hours per week. - Assessment shall be on - > Literature review - ➤ Identification and statement of the Problem
+- Project Phase I shall be evaluated along with Project Phase II. - A student shall undertake project phase I during the VII semester. - A student shall report to the guide/external supervisor and work under his supervision at least 2 hours per week. - Assessment shall be on - ➢ Literature review - Identification and statement of the Problem